NielsBongers/AERIUS-API-examples/README.md

 It usually takes around a minute to run everything.
 Once it's done, the service sends back a ZIP containing another GML file with a huge amount of information (~5 MB compressed, 126 MB uncompressed).

+## Future changes

+I may add command line arguments to make it easier to use.
+However, given the current simplicity of the code, editing it directly is probably preferable.

 ## Requesting API key

 To start, you have to generate an API key.
 I advise doing that via [their website](https://connect.aerius.nl/api/?urls.primaryName=Gemeenschappelijk#/user/generateApiKey) (under _Try it out_).
+You can also do it via the code, with ```request_api_key```.
+You can then set that in the code.